 Information regarding studio options and balloting for students enrolled in Master of Architecture Design Thesis.

-The Master of Architecture Design Thesis studio class allocation process is done via a ballot.
-If you are enrolled in ABPL90169 Design Thesis, please read the information below.
+Class allocation for Design Thesis is done by ballot.
+If you are enrolled in ABPL90169 Master of Architecture Design Thesis, please read the information below.

-Students will be given a ballot paper form to complete after the Studio Presentation Day.
-A pdf version of this form will be available on the LMS as well, and via a link on this webpage.
+Students will be given a paper ballot form to complete after Presentation Day.
+A .pdf version of this form will also be made available on Friday 23 February via the subject's LMS page and via a link posted below.

-This ballot form is to be returned to the Subject Coordinator by 9am on the Monday of Week 1 of Semester, either in person or via email.
-The Subject Coordinator will upload the studio allocations to LMS that afternoon.
+This ballot form is to be returned to the Subject Coordinator by 9AM on the Monday of Week 1 of Semester, either in person or via email.
+Final studio allocation will be posted to the LMS that afternoon.
+Please check the allocation and attend your allocated studio accordingly.

 - a portfolio of design work undertaken at the University of Melbourne